cnduffield/OCPVirtNotes/README.md

 # Migrating Existing Virtual Machines
 This takes time.
-If it does not complete in time we have vmimports project/namespace
+If it does not complete in time we have vmimports project/namespace <br>
+Having many participants performing the same task in parallel in a simulated lab environment can cause this task to perform much slower than in a real environment.
+For this lab instance we have limited the number of in-flight VMs to 1 at a time.
+Please be patient with this process as it completes.
+You may continue with other sections in the roadshow as the migrations complete.

 # Bare Metal Infrastructure Management notes